 The Foggy Bottom campus provides a natural transition between the lower-scale residential community and the densely-developed Central Business District (CBD).
-The increased development rights sought under this Plan result in an overall campus density that remains lower than much of the surrounding built environment which has been developed to a 6.0 to 10.0 FAR, with the exception of the lower-scale Historic Foggy Bottom neighborhood located to the west of campus.
+The increased development rights sought under this Plan result in an overall campus density that remains lower than much of the surrounding built environment which has been developed to a 6.0 to 10.0 FAR (with the exception of the lower-scale Foggy Bottom Historic District located to the west of campus).

-2 In the event site 101A is used for student housing, the Plan yields up to 1,000 new beds.
+2 In the event site 101A is used for student housing, the Plan yields approximately 1,100 new beds.
 The Plan proposes that Site 101A be used for either academic or residential use.
+The University will continue to maintain adequate student housing resources to comply with the student housing requirement, even in the event site 101A is used for academic purposes.

 This Plan calls for the deliberate location of increased density at appropriate sites in accordance with surrounding development patterns, while maintaining a scale that creates a campus environment conducive to the GW living and learning experience through a balanced combination of open spaces, retained architectural and historic resources, and high-quality new development.
-The Plan reflects a long-term view of the campus in the context of the surrounding neighborhood and creates a framework for campus development through the next 20 years, providing predictability of identified sites, uses and densities along with the requisite level of flexibility as to timing and phasing of specific projects given the duration of the Plan.
+The Plan reflects a long-term view of the campus in the context of the surrounding neighborhoods and creates a framework for campus development through the next 20 years, providing predictability of identified sites, uses and densities along with the requisite level of flexibility as to timing and phasing of specific projects given the duration of the Plan.